olarich11/alx-low_level_programming/0x1E-search_algorithms/README.md

 #advanced
 What is the time complexity (average case) of a jump search in an array of size n, using step = sqrt(n)?

+9. Interpolation search
+#advanced
+Write a function that searches for a value in a sorted array of integers using the Interpolation search algorithm

+Prototype : int interpolation_search(int *array, size_t size, int value);
+Where array is a pointer to the first element of the array to search in size is the number of elements in array
+And value is the value to search for
+Your function must return the first index where value is located You can assume that array will be sorted in ascending order If value is not present in array or if array is NULL, your function must return -1 To determine the probe position, you can use : size_t pos = low + (((double)(high - low) / (array[high] - array[low])) * (value - array[low]))
+Every time you compare a value in the array to the value you are searching, you have to print this value (see example below)

 10. Exponential search
 #advanced
 Write a function that searches for a value in a sorted array of integers using the Exponential search algorithm